niclasr/crosswrench/README.md

 - [pystring](https://github.com/imageworks/pystring)

-The CMake argument -DEXTERNAL_LIBS=ON makes them all external by default, -DEXTERNAL_#NAME#=ON where #NAME# is the name of the dependency listed above makes the individual dependency external.
+The CMake argument -DEXTERNAL_LIBS=ON makes them all external by default, -DEXTERNAL_#NAME#=ON where #NAME# is the name in uppercase of the dependency listed above makes the individual dependency external.

 **crosswrench** requires a python interpreter to install wheels, only [cpython](https://www.python.org/) has been tested.